Activate your HMS account

 Note – Off-quad HMS clinical faculty, including clinical fellows, are not eligible for HMS Home Folder.

-Home folders are your very own personal, private folders, for your eyes only & accessible only by you.
+Home folders are your very own personal, private folders, for your eyes only and accessible only by you.
 Quotas for HOME storage are 50 GB for HMS staff.
 HMS provides several file sharing and collaboration tools, including Dropbox, Microsoft OneDrive, and departmental file shares.
 Contact HMS IT for information about these services.

 Individuals needing access to \\research.files.med.harvard.edu\"dept name" will have to contact the Collaboration Folder owner for which access is needed.